dell-esg/powerflex-cinder-charm/README.md

 ## Deployment

 This charm's primary use is as a backend for the cinder charm.
-To do so, add a relation betweeen both charms:
+To do so, add a relation between both charms:

     juju integrate cinder-powerflex:storage-backend cinder:storage-backend